Ebrwa/data-structures-week-implementation/README.md

-﻿# 📘 Data Structures - Full Implementation (Week 1)
+# 📘 Data Structures - Full Implementation (Week 1)

 This project contains the implementation of fundamental data structures in C++ as part of Week 1 practice.

-It includes all required structures for Day 1, Day 2, and Day 3 tasks, each implemented in its own `.cpp` file and tested using a `main()` function.
+It includes all required structures for Day 1, Day 2, Day 3, Day 4, and Day 5 tasks, each implemented in its own `.cpp` file and tested using a `main()` function.

 ---

 ## 🔹 Day 1 - Implemented Structures

 ### 1. Dynamic Array
 A resizable array that automatically expands when full.

 - **Time Complexity:**